top of page

 How can lining your equipment help?

-• The low co-efficient of friction (COF) of a TIVAR 88 lining system facilitates extreme improvement in flowability.
+- The low co-efficient of a lining system facilitates extreme improvement in flowability.
 The low COF allows for lower hopper slopes to be utilized effectively.
+Replacement of modular panels when needed is easy.

-• A lining system is the first defense against wear.
-It takes all the abrasion while at the same time increasing the rate flow.
-This means steel components do not come into contact with the bulk material and remain as new.
+- A lining system is the first defense against wear.
+It takes all the abrasion while at the same time increasing flow.
+This means steel components do not come in contact with the bulk material.
 A good analogy would be working with concrete blocks without gloves.
-After a day or two your hands would start getting worn.
+After a day or two your hands show signs of wear.
 Now put gloves on.
 After some time, you throw out your gloves and your hands are still in good shape.

-• The polymer lining system absorbs the impact.
-Having a sacrificial liner in place softens the impact and increases equipment service life.
+- The lining system absorbs the impact.
+Having a sacrificial lining system in place softens the impact and increases equipment service life.

-• By utilizing a lining system, the vibrator can be reduced to minimal use or in some cases shut down completely.
-Vibrations are a structural killer and does more damage to structures and components than most people realize.
-The same can be said for air cannons.
+- By utilizing a lining system, the vibrator can be reduced to minimal use or in some cases shut down completely.
+Vibration is a structural killer and does more damage to structures and components than we all realize.
+The same goes for air cannons.

-• Acidic or corrosive bulk material will eat/rust/corrode your structure and components.
-A polymer lining system is impervious to these and not only protects your equipment, the liner will not deteriorate over time with exposure to these types of materials.
+- Acidic or corrosive bulk material will eat/rust/corrode your structure and components.
+A lining system is impervious to these and not only protects your equipment, it will not deteriorate itself because of them.

 4 - Contamination